Effects of Sitting Combatted by Baton Rouge Exercise and Not Sitting!

 Listen to this PODCAST with Dr. Shawn Nelson on The Back Doctors Podcast about The Cox® Technic System of Spinal Pain Management’s role in back pain management to help a runner re-gain his stride despite his facet syndrome back pain condition that irritates us sitting folks.

-Schedule you Baton Rouge chiropractic appointment with Spine & Sports Rehab Center today.
-If “sitting is the new smoking” issue describes you and back pain complicates it, Baton Rouge chiropractic care is for you…together with trying not to sit that much and exercising a little more!
+Schedule you Baton Rouge chiropractic appointment with Medical Spine and Sports Injury and Rehab Centers today.
+If “sitting is the new smoking” issue describes you and back pain complicates it, Baton Rouge chiropractic care is for you…in addition to striving to not sit so much and exercising a bit more!

-Spine & Sports Rehab Center urges less sitting and more exercising to combat back pain and other pain issues.
+Medical Spine and Sports Injury and Rehab Centers urges less sitting and more exercising to combat back pain and other pain issues.